Rethinking the Win Ratio: A Causal Framework for Hierarchical Outcome Analysis: Matching Strategies for Win Ratio estimation

 where the limit in probability is taken as $n_0,n_1\to \infty$.

 \end{enumerate}

 \end{theorem}

 The consistency results of \Cref{thm:consistency_WR} formalize the intuition brought by \Cref{ex:counter_emp,remark:pop_vs_indiv} and illustrated in \Cref{fig:comp_WR_all_NN_adv}.
-The choice of pairing $\cC$ is crucial, and leads to the estimation of very different quantities.
+The choice of pairing $\cC$ is crucial, and leads to the estimation of very different quantities and may lead to different treatment recommendations.
 For complete pairings $\cC_\mathrm{Tot}$, the causal estimand that is estimated is the population-level one, $\tau_\mathrm{pop}$.
 For Nearest Neighbor pairings $\cC_\mathrm{NN}$, the causal estimand that is estimated is the individual-level one that we introduced, $\tau_\star$, defined in \Cref{def:win_indiv}.
-As highlighted in \Cref{ex:counter_emp,remark:pop_vs_indiv} and in \Cref{fig:comp_WR_all_NN_adv}, complete pairings and the population-level causal estimand have undesired behaviors and may even lead to different treatment recommendations.
-When the features $X_i$ are expressive enough, this fallacy of $\tau_\mathrm{pop}$ and of complete pairings is solved by considering our causal measure $\tau_\star$ and Nearest Neighbor pairings instead.